Self-portrait by Judith Leyster: Changes to Painting

+Gender Roles in Dutch Art

-On the whole, Leyster's painting is similar to self-portraits by other women artists.
+On the whole, Leyster's painting is similar to those of self-portraits by other women artists.
 In depicting herself at her easel with an unfinished painting, holding both a palette and a paintbrush, she creates a self-portrait that recalls Catharina van Hemessen's 1546 self-portrait, as well as a self-portrait by Sofonisba Anguissola that dates to c.
 1554.
 What is unique about Leyster's self-portrait is where she places her own figure: both van Hemessen and Anguissola positioned themselves on the right side of the composition, the area known as the "heraldic left", considered appropriate for female figures.
-By contrast, Leyster places her own figure on the left side of the composition, or the "heraldic right", which was more suitable for male figures; this choice may reflect her status as a professional painter.
+By contrast, Leyster places her own figure on the left side of the composition, or the "heraldic right", which was more suitable for male figures; this could be a commentary on gender roles in both Dutch society and the art world.
+This choice may reflect her status as a professional female painter who achieved financial and social success in her career.